-Cobalt is another essential mineral and is a part of the vitamin B12 and is essential for red blood cell and the formation of the myelin nerve sheath.
-It increases assimilation of iron, and increases the effectiveness of glucose transportation from the blood to cells.
+Cobalt is another essential mineral and is a part of vitamin B12 and is essential for red blood cells and the formation of the myelin nerve sheath.
+It increases the assimilation of iron and increases the effectiveness of glucose transportation from the blood to cells.

 Sources: Red meat, liver, apricots, kelp, leafy greens.

-Sources: Organ meats, muscles meats, spinach, broccoli, sweet potato, carrots.
+Sources: Organ meats, muscle meats, spinach, broccoli, sweet potato, carrots.

 Copper is a trace mineral essential for all living things on earth.
-It is necessary for growth, maintenance and development of bones, connective tissues, the brain, heart and other organs.
+It is necessary for the growth, maintenance, and development of bones, connective tissues, the brain, heart, and other organs.
 It is involved in the formation of red blood cells and deficiency will cause anemia.
-Copper also helps cells utilize iron, metabolise cholesterol and glucose.
-It is a major component in stimulating the immune system to promote healing, fight infection and repair injured tissue and neutralizes the negative effects of free radicals on cells.
+Copper also helps cells utilize iron, metabolize cholesterol and glucose.
+It is a major component in stimulating the immune system to promote healing, fight infection and repair injured tissue, and neutralizes the negative effects of free radicals on cells.
 Lastly, copper is involved in the production and release of proteins and enzymes that regulate nerve transmission, blood clotting, and oxygen transport within the body.